Written by Marcin Szczepański (4th edition, updated on 23.03.2023) .

-With public financing of enterprises on the rise globally, and substantially increased as a result of the pandemic, subsidisation has become an issue of growing concern in competitive markets.
-In May 2021 the European Commission published a proposal for a regulation on distortive foreign subsidies.
-It follows a 2020 white paper that identified gaps in the trade laws and put forward ways to close them.
-The draft regulation aims to tackle those foreign subsidies that have a distortive effect on the single market.
-It proposes to do so by giving the Commission powers to investigate subsidies granted by non-EU public authorities to companies operating on the internal market.
-If these are found to be distortive, the Commission will be able to apply redressive measures.
-The regulation proposes three new tools: two are notification-based, enabling the Commission to: investigate foreign subsidies in companies’ mergers and acquisitions; and investigate the bids in large public procurement procedures, involving third-country government support.
-The acquirer or bidder will be required to give ex-ante notification of external financial contribution.
-The third tool is an ex‑officio tool enabling the Commission to take the initiative to investigate other market situations.
-As co-legislators, Parliament and Council will now begin analysing the proposal.
+Public financing of enterprises, which has been on the rise globally, can have a distortive effect on competitive markets.
+In response to this trend, in May 2021 the European Commission published a proposal for a regulation to tackle foreign subsidies with a distortive effect on the EU single market.
+It would enable the Commission to investigate subsidies granted by non-EU public authorities to companies operating on the single market, and to apply countervailing measures, should these subsidies be found to be distortive.
+The Commission would have three tools at its disposal: two are notification-based, allowing it to investigate foreign subsidies in companies’ mergers and acquisitions, and to investigate the bids in large public procurement procedures involving third-country government support.
+The acquirer or bidder would have to give ex-ante notification of external financial contribution.
+The third would enable the Commission to investigate other market situations.

 |Regulation of the European Parliament and of the Council on foreign subsidies distorting the internal market|

 Christophe Hansen (EPP, Luxembourg)